 Andrzej Kulczycki/Associate Professor

-Andrzej Kulczycki is an Associate Professor in the Deptment of Health Care Organization and Policy, University of Alabama at Birmingham (UAB).
+Andrzej Kulczycki is an Associate Professor in the Department of Health Care Organization and Policy, University of Alabama at Birmingham (UAB).
 Dr. Kulczycki's research focuses on reproductive health, demography, maternal and child health, health programs and policies, and research methods.
 His work has appeared in leading journals and scholarly books.
 He is the author of a landmark comparative study of abortion practice and policy (The Abortion Debate in the World Arena, published by Macmillan and Routledge).
 He is a member of several professional organizations and serves as the Chair-Elect of the Population, Reproductive and Sexual Health section of the American Public Health Association; Treasurer of the research committee on population of the International Sociological Association; and members of several Centers for Disease Control and Prevention working groups that are preparing the National Action Plan for the prevention, detection, and management of infertility.

-Nicole Murphy-McGough/Strategic Resource Solutions
+Nicole Brazelton/Strategic Resource Solutions

-Nicole Murphy-McGough is the President and Founder of Strategic Resource Solutions LLC; which is a Montgomery-based management and consulting firm that specializes in strategic planning, RFP development/technical writing, focus group facilitation and a variety of services.
+Nicole Brazelton is the President and Founder of Strategic Resource Solutions LLC; which is a Montgomery-based management and consulting firm that specializes in strategic planning, RFP development/technical writing, focus group facilitation and a variety of services.
 Nicole earned a B.A. in Psychology from Samford University and a Master of Public Administration degree with certification in nonprofit management from Auburn University at Montgomery.
 Her professional background is comprised of nearly 15 years of experience in public administration, nonprofit management and grant and fund development.
-Nicole also serves as a federal grant reviewer on an as-needed basis, and has spent the countless hours serving on various nonprofit boards such as: Envision 2020, Hands on River Region, the Mid-Alabama Coalition for the Homeless, Transformation Montgomery.
+Nicole also serves as a federal grant reviewer on an as-needed basis, and has spent countless hours serving on various nonprofit boards such as: Envision 2020, Hands on River Region, the Mid-Alabama Coalition for the Homeless, and Transformation Montgomery.